View of Toronto from across the harbour on Toronto islands.

 Manitoulin is home to six Anishnaabeg First Nations, a living testament to the region’s flourishing Indigenous communities and culture.

-Things to do: Hike an extension of the Niagara Escarpment to a spectacular lookout point on the along the Cup and Saucer Trail or skirt behind the curtain of water at Bridal Veil Falls.
+Hike an extension of the Niagara Escarpment to a spectacular lookout point on the along the Cup and Saucer Trail or skirt behind the curtain of water at Bridal Veil Falls.
 Supporting local tourism operators, Wikwemikong Tourism offers a variety of outdoor and cultural experiences that reflect the culture and traditions of the Anishnaabek people.

 Pelee Island, Lake Erie

-Getting here: Board the Pelee Island Ferry from either the Leamington or Kingsville docks.
+Board the Pelee Island Ferry from either the Leamington or Kingsville docks.

-Things to do: Tool around by bicycle, e-bike or even in a golf cart.
-Venture out to the very last tip of land at Fish Point Nature Reserve.
+Venture out to the tip of the island at Fish Point Nature Reserve.
 Keep a keen eye out for migrating shorebirds and butterflies.
-Tour the picturesque ruins at Vin Villa, the site of Canada’s first commercial estate winery founded in 1866.
-And relax in the outdoor wine garden at the Pelee Island Winery Pavilion, overlooking Lake Erie.
+Tour the picturesque ruins at Vin Villa, the site of Canada’s first commercial estate winery founded in 1866 and relax at Pelee Island Winery Pavilion, the outdoor wine garden overlooking Lake Erie.

 Toronto Island Park, Lake Ontario

-Getting here: Ferries run on a frequent schedule from Jack Layton Ferry Terminal to Centre Island, Hanlan’s Point and Ward’s Island.
+Ferries run on a frequent schedule from Jack Layton Ferry Terminal to Centre Island, Hanlan’s Point and Ward’s Island.

 Grasshopper Island, Rice Lake

-Things to do: Take advantage of the on-site kayaks, canoes, paddleboards and boats and get out on the water.
-Dive off the floating swimming barge and forage for wild blackberries and raspberries.
-Visit the sheep, piglets, hens, goats, bunnies and even alpacas that call the island home.
-Savour the quality of pizza and bread made in the 100-year-old wood-burning oven.
+Savour the flavour of pizza and bread made in the 100-year-old wood-burning oven.
 Reconnect around the campfire and marvel at the star-studded show above on a clear night.

 St. Joseph Island, Lake Huron

-Things to do: The two main villages, Hilton Beach and Richard’s Landing, offer key amenities from restaurants to shops.
-The Hilton Beach Marina provides services for boaters like dockage, gas, power, pump-out and more.
-Opportunities abound for anglers of northern pike, trout, bass and salmon.
 Country roads meander over diverse terrain, making the island a popular destination for touring by motorcycle or bicycle.
-Also worth a visit, Fort St. Joseph is a National Historic Site of Canada.
+Also worth a visit is Fort St. Joseph, a National Historic Site of Canada.
 Once a thriving British outpost, the site features fort ruins, a visitor centre, a museum and nature trails.

-Last updated: January 23, 2024
+Last updated: October 28, 2024

 Looking for Ontario travel advice?